-- 2. In the relational model, an entity set is a set.
-Therefore, two different entities are not allowed to have identical attributes they must at least differ in their primary key. - 3.
-This point of divergence is often moot, because in designing either an OO system or a relational database we often include an attribute in each entity precisely for the purpose of serving as a unique identifier either a naturally occurring one (e.g. SSN) or one created for that purpose (e.g. a Gordon College student ID). - 4.
+2. In the relational model, an entity set is a set.
+Therefore, two different entities are not allowed to have identical attributes - they must at least differ in their primary key.
+Thus, "identity" and "state" are not two distinct concepts, but one.

+- 3. This point of divergence is often moot, because in designing either an OO system or a relational database we often include an attribute in each entity precisely for the purpose of serving as a unique identifier - either a naturally occurring one (e.g. SSN) or one created for that purpose (e.g. a Gordon College student ID). - 4.
 Actually, in an OO system each object does have an "attribute" that that is always unique.
 What is it?